cloudflare/cloudflare-docs/content/waf/about/waf-ml.md

 Contact your account team to get access to WAF ML.
 {{</Aside>}}

-### 1. Create a firewall rule
+### 1. Create a firewall rule or custom rule

-Create a firewall rule that logs all requests with a WAF ML attack score below 40 (recommended initial threshold).
+Create a [custom rule](/waf/custom-rules/create-dashboard/#create-a-custom-rule) or a [firewall rule](/firewall/cf-dashboard/create-edit-delete-rules/#create-a-firewall-rule) that logs all requests with a WAF ML Attack Score below 40 (recommended initial threshold).

 For example, set the rule expression to `cf.waf.ml.score lt 40` and the rule action to `Log`.